edurant/edurant.github.io/courses/cs4981/index.md

 This method forwards the GUI calls from your node on Rosie, through a Roise management node, back to your local computer.
 It requires an X Server such as [VcXsrv for Windows](https://sourceforge.net/projects/vcxsrv/).
 MATLAB licensing is handled as above.
 The key steps follow.

 1. ssh into a Rosie management node (dh-mgmtN.hpc.msoe.edu, where N is between 1 and 4.).
-Use -X (capital), or the equivalent option in your ssh client, to enable X11 forwarding.
+   * Use -X (capital), or the equivalent option in your ssh client, to enable X11 forwarding.
+   * Use -C (capital), or the equivalent option in your ssh client, to enable compression.
-1. `srun --time=01:00:00 --pty --partition=teaching --gres=gpu:t4:1 --x11 singularity exec --nv /data/containers/matlab-r2021b.sif bash`
+1. `srun --time=01:00:00 --pty --partition=teaching --gres=gpu:t4:1 --x11 singularity exec --nv /data/containers/matlab-r2021b.sif bash`, set to more than 1 hour if needed
 1. `matlab&`

 ### Get MATLAB License File